damigreen/computer-science/notes/vsnote/notebook.md

     - contains instructions
     - required to build a nodejs image
     - images
-      - a template for running a docker containter
+      - a template for running a docker conggtainter
     - containers
       - a running process